 - Top with another shell.

-- Place in the fridge until buttercream is set.
+Place the macarons in the fridge until buttercream is set.

-- Melt white chocolate, or candy melts, dip half of the macarons in.
+Melt the white chocolate, or candy melts, dip half of the macarons in.
 Top with a few mini chocolate chips.

 - Let it set.
 It’s always best to let macarons refrigerate overnight before serving, because that’s when the shells mature.

 - Store in the fridge for up to 1 week, well covered.
 Or in the freezer for up to 1 month.

 Food coloring: Make sure to use gel food coloring.
 I use Wilton Color Right Performance Food Coloring Set.
 If you are a beginner macaron baker, I recommend going easy on the food coloring, as it can alter your batter a lot, and it can take extra mixing time, specially if you continue to add the food coloring as you do the macaronage.